-Under a new federal law called the Camp Lejeune Justice Act (CLJA), any individual who worked or lived at Camp Lejeune for at least 1 month between 1953 and 1987 the right to bring a civil lawsuit against the government for harm caused by the toxic water at Lejeune.
-To be eligible to file a CLJA claim you must be able to show that you meet this residence or employment eligibility criteria and prove that you were subsequently diagnosed with a heart defect.
+Under a new federal law called the Camp Lejeune Justice Act (CLJA), any individual who worked or lived at Camp Lejeune for at least one month between 1953 and 1987 had the right to bring a civil lawsuit against the government for harm caused by the toxic water at Lejeune.
+To be eligible to file a CLJA claim, you must be able to show that you meet this residence or employment eligibility criteria and prove that you were subsequently diagnosed with a heart defect.

 Settlement Payouts for a Camp Lejeune Heart Defect Lawsuit